opentok/broadcast-sample-app/README.md

 - [Prerequisites](#prerequisites): A checklist of everything you need to get started.
 - [Quick start](#quick-start): A step-by-step tutorial to help you quickly run the sample app.
-- [Exploring the code](#exploring-the-code): This describes the sample app code design, which uses recommended best practices to implement the OpenTok Broadcast app features.
+- [Exploring the code](#exploring-the-code): This describes the sample app code design, which uses recommended best practices to implement the Video API Broadcast app features.

 ## Prerequisites

-To be prepared to develop your OpenTok Broadcast app:
+To be prepared to develop your Video API Broadcast app:

 1. Review the [OpenTok.js](https://tokbox.com/developer/sdks/js/) requirements.
-2. Your app will need an OpenTok **API Key** and **API Secret**, which you can get from the [OpenTok Developer Dashboard](https://dashboard.tokbox.com/).
+2. Your app will need an Video API **API Key** and **API Secret**, which you can get from the [OpenTok Developer Dashboard](https://dashboard.tokbox.com/).
 Set the API Key and API Secret in [config.json](./config.json).

-To run the OpenTok Broadcast Sample App, run the following commands:
+To run the Video API Broadcast Sample App, run the following commands:

 ```bash
 npm i
 npm start
 ```

-_**NOTE**: The OpenTok Developer Dashboard allows you to quickly run this sample program.
-For production deployment, you must generate the **Session ID** and **Token** values using one of the [OpenTok Server SDKs](https://tokbox.com/developer/sdks/server/)._
+_**NOTE**: The Video API Developer Dashboard allows you to quickly run this sample program.
+For production deployment, you must generate the **Session ID** and **Token** values using one of the [Video API Server SDKs](https://tokbox.com/developer/sdks/server/)._

-_**IMPORTANT:** In order to deploy an OpenTok Broadcast app, your web domain must use HTTPS._
+_**IMPORTANT:** In order to deploy an Video API Broadcast app, your web domain must use HTTPS._

 ## Quick start